AdaCore/spark2014/docs/ug/gnatprove.rst

 |GNATprove| flow analysis and formal verification works, through a
 step-by-step exploration of simple code examples.

+For simplicity, all the examples in this section use explicit ``SPARK_Mode`` aspects where needed.

 This section is structured into the following subsections:

 .. contents::